Agoric/documentation/main/glossary/README.md

 ## Offer Safety

 Zoe guarantees offer safety.
-When a user makes an [offer](#offer) and it is [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back (refunded) what they originally offered and escrowed.
+When a user makes an [offer](#offer) and it is [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back (gets a refund) what they originally offered and escrowed.

 ## Payment